simplethings/SimpleThingsFormSerializerBundle/README.md

 Using this bundle you gain new form type options.
 The "form" field is overwritten to have the following additional configuration keys:

-- 'serialize_xml_name' - Specifies the root xml name or the list entry xml name of elements, depending on its definition on a parent or child element.
+- `serialize_xml_name` - Specifies the root xml name or the list entry xml name of elements, depending on its definition on a parent or child element.
 (Default: entry)
-- 'serialize_xml_value' - If true, this field will be the xml value of the parent field.
+- `serialize_xml_value` - If true, this field will be the xml value of the parent field.
 Useful if you have small embedded types that have some attributes and one value.
 (Default: false)
-- 'serialize_xml_attribute' - If true, this field will be rendered as attribute on the parent in xml, not as an element.
+- `serialize_xml_attribute` - If true, this field will be rendered as attribute on the parent in xml, not as an element.
 (Default: false)
-- 'serialize_xml_inline' - If true, no collection wrapper element will be rendered for a collection of elements.
+- `serialize_xml_inline` - If true, no collection wrapper element will be rendered for a collection of elements.
 If false, wrap all elements.
 (Default: true)
-- 'serialize_name' - Custom name of the element in serialized form if it should deviate from the default naming strategy of turning camel-case into underscore.
+- `serialize_name` - Custom name of the element in serialized form if it should deviate from the default naming strategy of turning camel-case into underscore.
 (Default: false)

 ## Usage